 Advertisement

-World’s 10 Toughest Inshore Game Fish
+World’s 10 Toughest Inshore Fish

+A roundup of our favorite inshore targets.
 Power, speed and acrobatic prowess make these species sought-after inshore targets.

 The chase for tarpon is an addiction that afflicts countless anglers around the globe.
 Ben Holtzclaw